AdobeDocs/journey-optimizer-learn.en/help/challenges/summer-collection-announcement-challenge.md

 2. Select single profile at a time
 3. Wait time: Set the timer to 120 seconds (type it into the field).
 4. Trigger profile entrance
-5. You can test each branch by using one of the following email addresses as profile identifiers:
+5. You can test each branch by using one of the following *Luma CRM Ids* as profile identifiers:
-       * Female: Louise Petti, Identity value: *d1f132f9f9502bba047a6ec86c4b61f9*
+       * Female: Leora Dietsche, Identity value:`a8f14eab3b483c2b96171b575ecd90b1`
        * Male: Stanleigh Stooke,  Identity value: `4f34057d9d9e792c28ba18ecae378e98`
-       * Gender not specified: Leora Dietsche, a8f14eab3b483c2b96171b575ecd90b1
+       * Gender not specified: Louise Petti, Identity value: `d1f132f9f9502bba047a6ec86c4b61f9'

 6. Once you trigger the profile entrance, you should receive the first email, the header should be personalized according to the profile you chose.
 7. The journey should continue into the respective branch and you should receive the related email (for example, if you chose Jenna, you should receive the "Luma Women's Collection" email).